 The Justice and Gender-Based Violence Research Initiative has extensive experience reviewing police use of “exceptional clearance.”
 In 2019, the research team, co-led by senior research scientist Linda M. Williams, Ph.D., concluded a multi-year study funded by the National Institute of Justice that investigated why so few sexual assault cases move forward to prosecution in the U.S. criminal justice system.
 In their review of 2,887 sexual assault cases, they found that about 30 percent were concluded through “exceptional clearance.”

-The current comprehensive audit, led by PERF, involves the review of hundreds of sexual assault cases filed with the Austin Police Department between 2012 and 2018.
-The WCW team will review characteristics of cases that did and did not move forward to prosecution.
+The current comprehensive audit, led by PERF, involves the review of hundreds of sexual assault cases filed with the Austin Police Department between 2012 and 2020.
+The WCW team will review the characteristics of cases that did and did not move forward to prosecution.
 In addition to reviewing past cases, the project will review the department’s policies and procedures and conduct interviews with key personnel and with survivors who reported to the police.